 It’s no secret that creamy soups are my favorite kind.
-Apparently you guys can relate, because my 5-ingredient broccoli cheese soup is one of the most popular recipes on the blog.
+Apparently you guys can relate, because my easy broccoli cheddar soup is one of the most popular recipes on the blog.
 Today I’ve got another creamy low carb soup recipe to add to your list: gluten free keto cream of mushroom soup!
 It comes together super fast — just saute, simmer, and blend.

 The cool thing about gluten free cream of mushroom soup is that it’s both an amazing dish in itself and a killer recipe ingredient.
 Sure, it works as a starter to your meal on its own, but it’s also a common staple in other foods, like casseroles.

 This is probably why the canned kind is so popular, but that pales in comparison in so many ways.
 Not only is the flavor more bland, the ingredients are often questionable at best.
 Who needs all that, when you can make your own low carb cream of mushroom soup with just seven common ingredients and 30 minutes?

 Why You’ll Love This Keto Cream Of Mushroom Soup Recipe

 - Easy naturally keto recipe

 - Just 6 grams net carbohydrates

 - Great to eat on its own or use in recipes

 This section explains how to choose the best ingredients for homemade gluten free cream of mushroom soup, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.